5/3/2016 LAGNIAPPE #8: CYGNUS BUCCINATOR

 not only manages burns for cities and townships across Michigan, but also

-founded and serves on the board of The Stewardship Network, a conservation organization working
+founded and serves on the board of The Stewardship Network, a

 to protect and restore natural lands.
 He understands the prairie's flora